John Seymour Keay: Life

 Keay had a country residence at Minchinhampton, Gloucestershire, and was president of the Stroud Liberal club.
-He died on 27 June 1909 aged 70 at his London residence, 44 Bassett Road, North Kensington, and his remains were cremated at Golder's Green.
+He died on 27 June 1909 aged 70 at his London residence, 44 Bassett Road, North Kensington, and his remains were cremated at Golders Green.

 Works

 In a long treatise Spoiling the Egyptians, a Tale of Shame told from the Blue Books (1882, three editions) Keay protested the British invasion and occupation of Egypt in 1882.
 His views were echoed by British radicals.
 In The Great Imperial Danger: an Impossible War in the near Future (1887) he deprecated the fear of war with Russia, and discussed the Afghan frontier question.
 He attacked tariff reformers in The Fraud of the Protection Cry (1906).

 Family

 Keay married on 22 October 1878 Nina, second daughter of William Came Vivian of Penzance.
 She died on 16 January 1885, leaving two daughters.